OpenDSA/OpenDSA/RST/en/MengBridgeCourse/2114SoftwareDesignAndMVC.rst

 provided throughout the module, labs, and projects.

-Much of what you need to know for relationships, hierarchies and reuse has been covered within the :doc:`2114ObjectsEnumsAndUML`.
+Much of what you need to know for relationships, hierarchies and reuse has been covered within the :doc:`2114Polymorphism2` module.
 Additionally you may download the `UML Diagram key <https://courses.cs.vt.edu/~cs2114/meng-bridge/course-notes/7.3.2.1.1-UMLDiagramKey.pdf>`_ to navigate the UML diagrams.
 You should review these, and then continue the activity below.

 Activity
 --------